maistra/maistra-test-tool/README.md

         $ export SAMPLEARCH=z
         ```

-- To run all the test cases: `cd tests; source .env; go test -timeout 3h -v`.
+- To run all the test cases: `cd tests; go test -timeout 3h -v`.
 It is required to use the `-timeout` flag.
 Otherwise, the go test will fall into panic after 10 minutes.
     ```
     $ cd tests
+    $ go test -timeout 3h -v 2>&1 | tee >(${GOPATH}/bin/go-junit-report > results.xml) test.log
+    ```

+- Optionally to run all the test cases customizing the SMCP namespace and the SMCP name: Set the expected values in the `tests/.env`.
+By default `istio-system` and `basic` is set. `cd tests; source .env; go test -timeout 3h -v`.
+It is required to use the `-timeout` flag.
+Otherwise, the go test will fall into panic after 10 minutes.
+    ```
+    $ cd tests
+    $ source .env
     $ go test -timeout 3h -v 2>&1 | tee >(${GOPATH}/bin/go-junit-report > results.xml) test.log
     ```
 ## License

 [Maistra OpenShift Test Tool](https://github.com/maistra/maistra-test-tool) is [Apache 2.0 licensed](https://github.com/maistra/maistra-test-tool/blob/development/LICENSE)